coderanger/octan_demo/README.md

 * No warning is shown to users during backend downtime.
 This could be fixed with a more complex Nginx config to return a static warning if the backend service is not responding.
-* No full-stack integration tests.
+* No full-stack integration tests, only per-cookbook integration testing.
 This could be added with kitchen-terraform potentially, but is out of scope for this demo.

 Several of these problems could be solved by using a more standard database backend rather than local file storage.